ULHPC/tutorials/parallel/basics/README.md

 * Execute the generated binaries multiple times.
 What do you notice?
 * Exit your interactive session (`exit` or `CTRL-D`)
-* Prepare a launcher script (use your favorite editor) to execute this application in batch mode -- see [pthreads/OpenMP template  Launcher](https://hpc-docs.uni.lu/slurm/launchers/#pthreadsopenmp-launcher)
+* Prepare a launcher script (use your favorite editor) to execute this application in batch mode -- adapt [pthreads/OpenMP template  Launcher](https://hpc-docs.uni.lu/slurm/launchers/#pthreadsopenmp-launcher)

 ```bash
 $> sbatch ./launcher.OpenMP.sh